 The robotics surface lives in its own subpath import.
-You construct one Robotics client per (tenant, robot), then open scoped publications and subscriptions.
-The client holds a single MoQT session, connects lazily on the first call, and auto-reconnects — replaying every publication and subscription on reconnect — so your code does nothing on a link flap.
+You construct one Robotics client per (tenant, robot).
+Then you open scoped publications and subscriptions.
+The client holds a single MoQT session and connects lazily on the first call.
+It reconnects automatically and replays every publication and subscription on reconnect.
+Your code does nothing on a link flap.

 Import